 The whole town of Ston is surrounded by 5,5 km long wall (second longest preserved wall in the world) that reaches from one sea to another creating a man made border and stand-off point for any intruders trying to invade the Peninsula of Peljesac.
 After walking around the town, we can visit the ancient salt factory (14.ct), where production still takes place under natural conditions on the same principles it has been running continuously for more than 7 centuries.

-After docking just at the entrance of the Old City of Korcula, there would be a tour of the city where your guide would introduce you to its rich history, show you on the map its Venetian defensive architecture and 15. ct. street layout and than you would enter the city through 18 ct baroque South gate and walk to the center of the citadel to see the house of Marco Polo and hear the story about this great explorer and his connections to Korcula.
+After docking just at the entrance of the Old City of Korcula, we will introduce you to its rich history.
+We’ll point out on the map its Venetian defensive architecture and 15. ct. street layout and then enter the city through the 18. ct Baroque South gate.
+We move to the center of the Korcula citadel to see the birth-house of Marco Polo and you will hear the story about this great explorer and his connections to Korcula.

-After the tour guests would have some free time and than we would catch the boat back to the mainland and continue through the wine country of Peljesac stopping at private wineries to try the famous Peljesac red Plavac mali wine.
-We would also cross through tunnel of Dingač to the other side of Peljesac.
+After the tour, guests have some free time for lunch and than we catch the boat back to the mainland.
+We continue through the wine country of Peljesac stopping at one of the local wineries to try the famous Peljesac red Plavac Mali wine.
+We pass through tunnel of Dingac to the other side of Peljesac.